 I lived within range of the Nevada nuclear test site, where the U.S. government was detonating bombs until I was 9 months old.

-We’re all exposed to Persistent Organic Pollutants (POP’s) that don’t biodegrade in the environment, and many other types of carcinogenic, hormone-disruptive, and neurodegenerative chemicals that our body doesn’t eliminate well.
+We’re all exposed to Persistent Organic Pollutants (POP’s) that don’t biodegrade in the environment and many other types of carcinogenic, hormone-disruptive, and neurodegenerative chemicals that our body doesn’t eliminate well.

-Review of the Detoxifying Drinks
+Detoxifying Drinks Reviews

 - Lemon Water Detox